 There are currently 15 redwood trees at the project site, none of which are planned for removal.

 A joint letter from Marin Transit and Golden Gate Bridge, Highway and Transportation District with a summary of the project development is available here.

-UPDATE: On August 25 at their regular meeting, the City Council approved the design of the bus facility, a CEQA exemption, and for the City Manager to negotiate an encroachment permit agreement.
-(Video of the meeting.)
+UPDATE: On August 25, 2015 at their regular meeting, the City Council approved the design of the bus facility, a CEQA exemption, and for the City Manager to negotiate an encroachment permit agreement.
+(Video of the meeting and PowerPoint Presentation.)

 Hamilton Air Force Base was decommissioned in 1974 and made available for redevelopment.
 The Hamilton Master Plan adopted by the City for a 414-acre planned mix-use community included the Hamilton Community Park designated for the former base landfill (Landfill 26) and adjacent former ammunition bunker area, comprising about 81 acres.
 The former landfill and buffer area was retained by the Army (48 acres), and adjacent property was deeded to the City of Novato by the federal government for recreational use.

 The Hamilton Fields proposal entails development of the Army property (former landfill).
 There is no proposal for development of the City property, other than creation of an access road to the Hamilton Fileds project and maintenance levee to allow abandonment of the current Todd's Road, a portion of the Community Park and a Baylands interpretive center.